-I have to admit the first time my mom made Fresh Veggie Pizza in the late 8o’s I actually ate so much of it I got a serious lecture about being a little piggy.
-Don’t judge me guys, but I actually ate almost that entire try of Veggie Pizza in a few short days.
+I have to admit the first time my mom made Fresh Veggie Pizza in the late 8o’s, and I ate so much of it.
+I got a severe lecture about being a little piggy.
+Don’t judge me guys, but I ate almost that entire try of Veggie Pizza in a few short days.
 I know, I know. -Laughs

-I have to tell you when my son actually devoured the Veggie Pizza, I was surprised; he usually was not very big on raw veggies of any sort.
+I have to tell you when my son devoured the Veggie Pizza, and I was surprised; he usually was not very big on raw veggies of any sort.
 That day was a life changer for the entire family.
-We had finally found something he would eat and get some fresh raw veggies in.
+We had finally found something he would eat and get some fresh raw vegetables in.
 A Score for Mom!

-I decided to make this Fresh Veggie Pizza the other day after not having made it since a few years after my husband and I got married.
-I would say it had been almost 8 years since I had last made it.
-I don’t know why because we all loved this recipe.
+I decided to make this Fresh Veggie Pizza the other day after not having made it since a few years after my husband, and I got married.
+I would say it had been almost eight years since I had last made it.
+I don’t know why, because we all loved this recipe.
 It was perfect for potlucks, game night, and just munching on period.

-What I really love about this recipe is it is so easy and seriously versatile.
+What I love about this recipe is it is so comfortable and seriously versatile.
 I am going to share some time-saving tips with Y’all as well before we get to the recipe.
-If you are short on time and need a great appetizer you won’t want to miss these time-saving techniques.
+If you are short on time and need a great appetizer, you won’t want to miss these time-saving techniques.
 I am also going to include a list of great chopped veggies you can alternatively use on your Veggie Pizza.

-- If you prefer using the regular block cream cheese instead but still want to save time; pick up 1-2 Hidden Valley Packets of dry ranch dressing and still skip the seasoning step.
+If you prefer using the regular block cream cheese instead but still want to save time, pick up 1-2 Hidden Valley Packets of dry ranch dressing and even skip the seasoning step.